menu

 Demographics

-In terms of college education, Fair Haven is nearly on par with the US average for all cities of 21.84%: 18.03% of adults 25 and older in Fair Haven have a bachelor's degree or advanced degree.
+The percentage of adults in Fair Haven who are college-educated is close to the national average for all communities of 21.84%: 18.03% of the adults in Fair Haven have a bachelor's degree or advanced degree.

 The per capita income in Fair Haven in 2018 was $29,130, which is low income relative to Vermont, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,520 for a family of four.
 However, Fair Haven contains both very wealthy and poor people as well.